issalig/MSX-USB/README.md

 # MSX-USB
 ## My fork and DIY guide
-My fork provides a minified version of the pcb with PLC44 sockets and a header expansion as well as detailed building guide.
-All the other things are the same as original S0urceror version and I send him a great thanks for sharing.
+My fork provides a minified version of the pcb with PLC sockets and a header expansion as well as detailed building guide.
+All the other things are the same as original S0urceror version and I send him lots of thanks for sharing his knowledge.

 As I built the cartridge from the scratch I will tell you some of the problems I faced and happily solved out.